Connect with others who understand.

 Duchenne muscular dystrophy can’t be prevented, but early detection can improve management and long-term outcomes.
 Researchers continue to study promising therapies to help repair muscle and reduce muscle damage.

-Talk to your doctor about testing for DMD, treatment options, and available clinical trials that may benefit your child.
+Talk with your doctor about testing for DMD, treatment options, and available clinical trials that may benefit your child.

 Do you care for someone with Duchenne muscular dystrophy?
 Have you taken steps to help slow the progression of DMD?
-Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.